Inclusive writing guide

 Inclusive writing is accessible and welcoming to everyone.
 It avoids using words, expressions or assumptions that could exclude or offend anyone.

 At the University of Bristol, we want to create an inclusive community where opportunities are open to all and diversity is valued.
-Writing inclusively is one important part of this work.
+Writing inclusively is one part of this work.
+It reflects the importance of how our communications are received by others.

-This guide is designed to help us write in a way that addresses our diverse community as inclusively as possible.
+This guide is designed to help us write in a way that engages with our diverse community as inclusively as possible.
 It is based on research and ongoing consultation with staff and students.

 Language evolves rapidly, so we will review this guide regularly.
 The guide is not intended to be exhaustive, and it is not a list of strict rules.
 Individuals may also prefer different language to what is suggested here.
 Instead of using this guide as a single source of truth, consider the principles of writing inclusively in all your work.